Qwoyn/smoke-state/README.md

 ```
 Then actually create the smoke-state instance.
 This method uses the arguments:

-`client`: the dsmoke client to get transactions from,
+`client`: the dsteem client to get transactions from,

-`smoke`: a dsmoke instance,
+`smoke`: a dsteem instance,

 `startingBlock`: which block to start at when processing blocks and transactions,